Trying to contest your DUI? There are a few easy ways to avoid receiving the maximum charge.

 All cases – whether felonies or misdemeanors, appear before these judges.
 Be sure you understand the difference between these courts, as they are in different buildings.

-- If you were arrested by the Missoula Police Department, then you will appear before the Missoula Municipal Court.
+- If you were arrested by the Missoula Police Department, then you will appear before the Missoula Municipal Court, commonly referred to as “City Court.”
 The Municipal Court is located at 435 Ryman Street in Missoula.

 What to Expect During Your DUI Court Appearance